This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 A child with cerebral palsy needs to start thinking about and preparing for college early.
 Too many disabled children feel left out of activities, but participation is important for college admissions.
 Getting involved in clubs, academic teams, and even adaptive sports teams should be a priority.

-When approaching the time for completing college applications, like other students, those with cerebral palsy should visit those colleges that interest them.
+When approaching the time to complete college applications, like other students, those with cerebral palsy should visit those colleges that interest them.

 Ask about disabled student services offices and if all buildings will be accessible or made to be accommodating.
 Disabled teens need to learn to advocate for their needs and speak up and ask, and a campus tour is a great place to start doing that while parents stand in the background.